JOIN | RENEW

 Do clubs compete against each other for standings?

 Yes.
 Skiers who designate themselves with active NENSA clubs at the time of registration help their club score points throughout the season.
 The NENSA Club Series is scored to include all age groups, U16 and older.
 The total points of all categories will be listed on the Rankings page for each club the week following the event.
 All Zak Cup races are scored for Club Cup.
+Please see the Scoring Rules page for further details.

 Club Operations: How to develop and run a great club.